lmmqxyx404/Learning_Note/CSS.md

 # canvas tag
 ## change the canvas area
 Please change the canvas attribute(width height) and not change the css style(px)

+# response settings
+use @media
+Pay attention to change the body position.